sitinc/interactovery-py/README.md

 # interactovery-py
 Python module for explore interactional and customer journey data.
+A little bit of natural language processing (NLP), machine leaning (ML), and large language models (LLMs) to help you better understand what people are saying or writing.

 ## Installation